weni-ai/ia-platform-frontend/README.md

 ## Get Started

 First, clone this repository
- >git clone `git@github.com:bothub-it/bothub-webapp.git`
+ >git clone `git@github.com:Ilhasoft/ia-platform-frontend.git`

 ## Development Workflow

-To start running bothub, use these commands:
+To start running Weni - Artificial Intelligence, use these commands:

 > Use ```yarn``` commands to ```install```, ```start```, ```build```, ```lint``` and ```test-watch```.